ardeora/solid-toast/README.md

 Shows a toast with a loading indicator icon.
 The content can later be updated with an error or success icon.
 See how to update the toast content [here](#updating-toasts).

 ##### Promise
 The `promise()` function can be used to create a toast from a promise.
-This will automatically show a loading icon and update the toast with the result of the promise.
+This function will automatically show a loading icon and update the toast with the result of the promise.
 ```jsx
 const myPromise = fetchData();